-Apple’s warning of weak sales in China sinks U.S. stocks
+Apple warning of weak sales in China sends US stocks sinking

-NEW YORK (AP) — Apple’s warning that its sales in China weakened over the holidays added to investors’ fears that the global economy is losing strength, with the trade fight between the U.S. and China making the situation worse.
-U.S. stock indexes fell sharply Thursday morning.
+NEW YORK (AP) — Stocks went into a steep slide Thursday morning after Apple reported a slowdown in iPhone sales over the holidays in China, a hugely important market for the company.

+The rare warning from Apple sent a shudder through markets and confirmed fears among investors that the world’s second-largest economy was weakening.

+The Dow Jones Industrial Average fell more than 600 points about an hour into trading.

-Apple’s stock plunged 8.9 percent and other big exporters including technology and machinery companies also took big losses.
-Some of the worst drops went to chipmakers that make components used in smartphones and other gadgets.
-The trade dispute, nearly a year old, threatens to snarl their supply lines and reduce demand for their products.
-Tariffs and other trade sanctions could add to their difficulties.
+Apple’s stock plunged 10 percent, erasing $67 billion in value.
+Other big exporters including technology and machinery companies also took big losses.

-The Dow Jones Industrial Average fell 373 points, or 1.6 percent.

 Most Read Business Stories